mihaj/mihaj.github.io/_posts/2022-02-07-kubernetes-liveness-probe-with-dot-net6.md

 ﻿---
 layout: post
-title: Kubernetes liveness probe with .NET
+title: Kubernetes liveness probe with .NET 6 - part 1
 excerpt_separator: <!--more-->
 author: Miha J.
-tags: .NET, c#, kubernetes, liveness probe
+tags: .NET, net6, c#, kubernetes, liveness probe
 ---

 The Kubernetes is a container orchestrator that sweeps through the cloud-native world application development.
 For orchestrator to manage our applications, it needs to know its state, like: